anandf/openshift-gitops-microshift/README.md

 ```crc config set preset microshift```
 - Start the CRC instance and wait till the required processes comes up
 ```crc start```
-- Check the status of the cluster
+- Check the status of the cluster and ensure that the instance is in `Running` state and is healthy.
 ```crc status```

 ### Connect to the local CRC instance